 - Electronically collecting and exchanging safety performance and credentials information within each State and among States, Federal agencies, and motor carriers.

 - Deploying transponder technology to identify and electronically screen commercial vehicles at mainline speeds.

 - Using Web sites or computer-to-computer exchange for motor carrier companies to apply for, review, and pay registration fees and returns on fuel taxes with State agencies, and for States to participate in the International Registration Plan (IRP) (http://www.irponline.org) and International Fuel Tax Agreement (IFTA) (http://www.iftach.org) clearinghouses.

 Safety Information Exchange

-- Inspection reporting using ASPEN (or equivalent) at all major inspection sites.
-ASPEN data sent to SAFER (Safety and Fitness Electronic Records) directly or indirectly.
+- Inspection reporting using Aspen (or equivalent) at all major inspection sites.
+Aspen data are sent to the Safety and Fitness Electronic Records system (SAFER) directly or indirectly.

-- Implementation of CVIEW (Commercial Vehicle Information Exchange Window) (or CVIEW equivalent) system for exchange of intrastate and interstate data within state and connection to SAFER for exchange of interstate data through snapshots.
+- Implementation of a Commercial Vehicle Information Exchange Window system (CVIEW), or CVIEW equivalent, for exchange of intrastate and interstate data within the State, and connection to SAFER for exchange of interstate data through snapshots.

-- Utilization of SAFER option for exchange of inter- and intrastate data through snapshots.
+- Utilization of the SAFER option for exchange of inter- and intrastate data through snapshots.

-Automated electronic processing via Web-based or computer-to-computer solutions from carrier to state (processing includes carrier application, state application processing, credential issuance, and tax filing) of at least IRP (International Registration Plan) and IFTA (International Fuel Tax Agreement) credentials; ready to extend to other credentials [intrastate, titling, OS/OW (Oversize/Overweight), carrier registration, HazMat].
+- Automated electronic processing via Web-based or computer-to-computer solutions from carrier to State (processing includes carrier application, State application processing, credential issuance, and tax filing) of at least IRP and IFTA credentials, ready to extend to other credentials (intrastate, titling, Oversize/Overweight [OS/OW], carrier registration, HazMat).
 Note: Processing does not necessarily include e-payment.

-Update SAFER with credential information for interstate credential information as actions are taken.
+- Update SAFER with interstate credential information as actions are taken.